 - Installation and deployment, member communications case studies

-- Creating a culture of cybersecurity in the workplace
+- Creating a culture of cybersecurity in the workplace; how people with technology make a difference

 - Cybersecurity solutions for small and under-resourced cooperatives